mosimchah/AnyKernel2/README.md

 ```

 __do.devicecheck=1__ specified requires at least device.name1 to be present.
 This should match ro.product.device or ro.build.product for your device.
 There is support for up to 5 device.name# properties.

-__do.modules=1__ will push the contents of the module directory to /system/lib/modules/ and apply 644 permissions.

 __do.cleanup=0__ will keep the zip from removing it's working directory in /tmp/anykernel - this can be useful if trying to debug in adb shell whether the patches worked correctly.